KongHQ-CX/Konnect_Apiops/README.md

 KONNECT_TOKEN : Konnect Token
 KONG_PROXY_EU_URL: Kong Proxy EU Endpoint
 ```
-**Also replace the runtime group name in the kong_CI.yml github workflow or add a Konnect_ApiOps runtime group in Konnect**
+**Also replace the runtime group name in the kong_CI.yml github workflow or add a Konnect_ApiOps runtime group in Konnect!**

 ```Get Dev Portal EU ID``` job retrieves the Developer Portal Id for the European Instance.